The Basic architecture

 Essentially complex games can be sharded into many games (or instances) – this allows for real-time gameplay whilst remaining trustless, decentralized and also while massively reducing blockchain bloat and transaction fees.

 In a game channel: if an honest player encounters an opponent who cheats by refusing to verify the outcome of a single game, the player can issue a dispute transaction.
 In this case, the current game state as of the latest move is submitted to the network.

 Once this is done, the opponent has a chance to respond by reconnecting to the game and making another move where the last one left off.
 But if he does not do this, the dispute is resolved in the disputer’s favor.

 In this case, whatever rewards are up for grabs are awarded to the disputer.

-A dishonest player may attempt to force an opponent to pay transactions fees by repeatedly disconnecting.
+A dishonest player may attempt to force an opponent to pay transaction fees by repeatedly disconnecting or causing other disputes in an open channel.
 So to prevent this from happening, Xaya implements ephemeral timestamps.

 Any player can choose to have individual game moves be timestamped by nodes on the game’s blockchain.
-This timestamp consists only of a merkle root hash, so it doesn’t take up much space on the blockchain.
+An arbitrary number of timestamps consisting only of a merkle root hash can be added to each block, so this doesn’t take up much space on the blockchain.